 As I began to plan my trip to Machu Picchu, I quickly realized that getting there was definitely not going to be a walk in the park.
 But let’s face it, anything worth seeing is not going to be easy to get to, especially a world wonder like Machu Picchu.
-That’s when Conscious Cultures came to the rescue!
-The travel agency specializes in booking travel to destinations in Latin America.
-They took care of booking and organizing everything from the train to the bus rides and entry tickets, leaving us to simply enjoy the ride.

 Many trains depart from the Poroy train station which is located about 20 mins from downtown Cusco.
 The train stops in it town of Aguas Calientes where you will then take a 15 minute (heart stopping) bus ride up to Machu Picchu.
 Bear in mind that the buses to Machu Picchu and back down operate from 6am to 4:00pm.
 So be sure to catch that last bus or you’ll have to walk all the way down!